Glushiator/AI-Essay-Collection/README.md

 ### 4. The Million Dollar Challenge
 - **`The Million Dollar Challenge: Why AI Can't Solve Simple Puzzles That Children Can by Claude Opus 4.1.md`** – A discussion of François Chollet's ARC benchmark and its role in highlighting the gap between human reasoning and current AI capabilities.

+### 5. Why the "Godfather of AI" Now Fears His Own Creation
+- **`Why The "Godfather of AI" Now Fears His Own Creation | Geoffrey Hinton by Opus Sonnet 4.md`** – A reflection on Geoffrey Hinton's warning about AI's rapid progress and the risks of misaligned systems.

 All pieces link to their source material and represent interpretations rather than official transcripts.
 Feel free to read, learn, or adapt them for your own work.